manojgayala/POPL1/Language Manual.md

 The bit positions that have been vacated by the shift operation are zero-filled.
 The >> operator causes the bits in Expression1 to be shifted to the right by the number of positions specified in Expression2.
 For both operators, each operand must be integral.
-The result is undefined if the right operand is negative, or greater than or equal to the number of bits in the Expression1's type.
+The result is undefined if the right operand is negative, or greater than or equal to the number of bits in the Expression1's type in left shift.

+When the first operand is function declaration for << operator, it means that the return type of function is second operand.
+When the first operand is one of the generic types for >> operator it means that the second operand is its type.

 ### Relational Operators:
 The binary operators: less than (<), greater than (>), less than or equal to (<=), greater than or equal to (>=) are